iDEM-eu/Classifier-App/README.md

-# Multiligual Sentence Complexity Classification and XAI
+# Streamlit Multiligual Sentence Complexity Classification and XAI

 This is a **Streamlit-based web app** for **Sentence  classification** using multiple denoised models and **explainability with Captum**.
 ## 🖥️ Live App